alberttluo/fpu/README.md

 Maintainer(s) and Author(s): Albert Luo albertlu@cmu.edu

 ## Status
-I am currently working on fixing the normalization unit to do rounding.
-Additionally, some condition codes are not properly set.
-There is no extensive testbench, but brief stress testing shows that addition/subtraction, multiplication, and comparisons are all functionally correct (disregarding rounding).
-The hardest part is yet to come...division...
+I am currently working on getting the condition codes set properly and adding support for NaNs.
+Check out the 'fix/condcodes' branch for more updates.
+This should be a relatively quick fix.